Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 Running our original prompt through the same embedding model and using the result to query the database for relevant stored context.

-Augmenting the original prompt with the most relevant chunks of context found and send that new prompt to the LLM.
+Augmenting the prompt with the most relevant context chunks and sending that new prompt to the LLM.

-A nice feature of this approach is that we can experiment with different search and query augmentation strategies independent of one another.
+A nice feature of this approach is that we can experiment with different independent search and prompt augmentation strategies.
 Similarly, you can also experiment with different LLMs, embedding models and reference datasets.

 Accounts